by Fabio Giuseppe Carlo Carisio for VT

 The statement was released in the evening by the Ministry of Foreign Affairs of the Russian Federation on its official website.

-This sentence officially confirms the journalistic advances of South Front, Veterans Today, The Guardian and Russia Today in relation to the dispatch of jihadists recruited by Turkey to support Azerbaijani Muslim allies
+This sentence officially confirms the journalistic advances of South Front, VT, The Guardian and Russia Today in relation to the dispatch of jihadists recruited by Turkey to support Azerbaijani Muslim allies

 «We are seriously concerned about this development that not only escalates tensions in the conflict zone but also creates long-term security threats for all countries in the region» said the Information and Press Department.

 «We urge the leaders of the interested states to take effective measures to prevent the use of foreign terrorists and mercenaries in the conflict, and we call for their immediate withdrawal from the region» concluded Russian MFA.

 «While the Western media outlets made sure to note they could not independently verify the claims of the militants they interviewed, a French investigative journalist appears to have managed to do so.

 About 1,000 fighters from the Al Hamza and Sultan Murad divisions of militants from Idlib were recruited and flown to Azerbaijan since mid-September, according to Guillaume Perrier, who provided the details about their wages, which amount to $1,000 or so a month» wrote Russia Today.